kyma-project/kyma/docs/serverless/03-02-function-specification.md

 }
 ```

-See detailed descriptions of these fields:
+See the detailed descriptions of these fields:

 | Field | Description |
 |-------|-------------|